 Suitcases unpacked, apartment a mess, cat barely remembering what I smell like, plants withering, myself forgetting the direction of qibla and where the switches are for each light in every room (in my defence, we had just moved to this place a week before I left and we spent the whole week just unpacking and rearranging without fully settling in yet);

-and my mind still travelled back to late September to October every few times in a while.
+and my mind still travelled back to that late September to October every few times in a while.

 Life was good – or great even.
 It was almost everything I had been wanting for a little while.
 Doing work I actually enjoyed, in a walkable city with historical significance and facades of neo-classical gems, not far from some of the most picturesque Western European and North African cities.
-The office was nested in a low-rise, almost completely rectangular-shaped building, which meant I got to walk those flights of stairs daily instead of relying on elevators – something that might seem quite trivial yet personally very important to me that I’ve been missing from my corporate routine in Jakarta.
-The people would exchange a substantial amount of “bonjour” and “ça va ?” on a daily basis, and I followed along (even if we didn’t necessarily know each other, which made the exchanges feel even more mindful than just a courtesy).
+The office was nested in a low-rise building, which meant I got to walk those flights of stairs daily instead of relying on elevators – something that might seem quite trivial yet personally very important to me that I’ve been missing from my corporate routine in Jakarta.
+The people would exchange a substantial amount of “bonjour” and “รงa va ?” on a daily basis, and I followed along (even if we didn’t necessarily know each other, which made the exchanges feel even more mindful than just a courtesy).
 Some spoke the common language, some did not – but it did not matter.
 Great things were still brewing and happening regardless.

 The app notification prompted me to think of the place once again.
 Not that I had completely moved on from the experience anyway, so the timing was fitting.